Lumar-ux/Becode/README.md

-# Flex
+# CSS Grid
-Flex is the fifth exercise in Henrique's resource
+CSS Grid is the sixth exercise in Henrique's resource